szymor/anarch/README.md

 ### Why aren't you writing in assembly?

 Because assembly isn't portable and even a portable assembly would make it too difficult to write a game of this complexity.
-C is about the minimum required abstraction that is needed.
+C is about the minimum required abstraction.

 ### You sound like an insane persone, are you crazy?

 I do have mental issues, but they don't affect my reasoning.
-If you are interested in truth, you should always critically judge ideas in themselves without dismissign them based on their originator.
+If you are interested in truth, you should always critically judge ideas in themselves without dismissing them based on their originator.

 ## code guide